coreos/etcd-operator/README.md

 [![Build Status](https://jenkins-etcd-public.prod.coreos.systems/buildStatus/icon?job=etcd-operator-master)](https://jenkins-etcd-public.prod.coreos.systems/job/etcd-operator-master/)

-## Project status

-etcd operator is a **beta** software.
+### Project status: beta

-Major planned features are completed.
-We don't plan to have any breaking API changes.
-However, we might fix API bugs before stable release that introduce backward incompatible behaviors.
-We will announce breaking changes in release notes.
+Major planned features have been completed and while no breaking API changes are currently planned, we reserve the right to address bugs and API changes in a backwards incompatible way before the project is declared stable.
+Any breaking changes introduced will be documented in release notes.

-The current user facing etcd cluster objects are created as Kubernetes [TPR](https://kubernetes.io/docs/user-guide/thirdpartyresources/) items.
-There is a planned change to expose the object through [UAS](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/aggregated-api-servers.md) for better reliabity (validation, admission, versioning).
-It will not change spec or status.
-However, it might change the user facing object kind, and might affect how users deploy etcd operator.
-The overall impact should be minimal.
+Currently user face etcd cluster objects are created as [Kubernetes Third Party Resources](https://kubernetes.io/docs/user-guide/thirdpartyresources/), however, taking advantage of [User Aggregated API Servers](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/aggregated-api-servers.md) to improve reliability, validation and versioning is planned.
+The use of Aggregated API should be minimally disruptive to existing users but may change what Kubernetes objects are created or how users deploy the etcd operator.

-We expect etcd operator to be stable soon.
-Backwards-incompatible changes will not be made after this project goes into stable stage.
+We expect to consider the etcd operator stable soon; backwards incompatible changes will not be made once the project reaches stability.

 ## Overview

-etcd operator manages etcd clusters atop [Kubernetes][k8s-home], automating their creation and administration:
+The etcd operator manages etcd clusters deployed to [Kubernetes][k8s-home] and automates tasks related to operating an etcd cluster.

 - [Create and destroy](#create-and-destroy-an-etcd-cluster)
 - [Resize](#resize-an-etcd-cluster)